liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 ### Option 2: Upgrading to Liferay Plugins SDK 7 [](id=option-2-upgrading-to-liferay-plugins-sdk-7)

-Upgrading to Liferay Plugins SDK 7 does the following:
+Upgrading to Liferay Plugins SDK 7 does these things:

 -   Upgrades the Plugins SDK to a Liferay Plugins SDK 7
 -   Integrates the SDK with the specified @product-ver@ server